Can You Run If You Have Arthritis?

 In contrast, rheumatoid arthritis is caused by your immune system attacking your joints or different parts of the body.
 It is not just specific to the joint as in osteoarthritis, but can cause pain and inflammation to different organs in the body.

 In case of high-impact activities such as running, once you have developed osteoarthritis, it is important to reduce the intensity if you would like to continue running.
 You would also need to run on soft surfaces such as a synthetic track, sand, or grass.
-In other words, attempting to do high mileage or participate in marathons is prescribed since this may allow the progression of articular degeneration.
+Attempting to do high mileage or participate in marathons is not prescribed since this may allow the progression of articular degeneration.

 How can you keep running with osteoarthritis?